jorgenfar/netlight-node-workshop/README.md

     git push -u origin master

     A readme.md is like a repository documentation, where you specify how to use this module.

+  1.C - Run `npm init`
+    Write `npm init` in the terminal.
+This command interactively creates a package.json file in your project, letting you specify several options for your new project.

+    The package.json file will be crucial in your project, as its a manifest of your project metadata, dependencies, and can be used to specify npm scrips.
+Is serves as documentation, lets you version your project and makes your project reproducible to others

+    Remember, node needs to be installed before this will work, as npm follows with node installation.